zzolo/so-you-want-to-open-some-data/README.md

 The two main mechanisms for obtaining data are from direct downloads or an API (Application Programming Interface).
 Both these mechanisms are important; an API can provide the ability to get specific parts of the datasets when needed, while complete dataset downloads are very helpful when doing analysis.

+#### Direct (bulk) downloads

+Direct downloads mean that specific sets of data can be downloaded all at once.
+This is really helpful for analysis and working with the data offline.
+Overall, this mechanism is more important than an API, as direct downloads will provide all the data and the ability to analyze.
+Do make sure that prermance and linkability are followed (see below).

 #### APIs

 Overall, an API approach will be more resource intensive for you to implement.
 A general rule of thumb is that as the size of dataset grows or the frequency of which it is updated grows, the more likely an API will be needed.